Catherine22/SecuritySample/README.md

 }
 ```

 ## Step4.
-Verify JWS response (optional)
+Verify your JWS response (optional)
-- Finish Step1 first.
+- First you must finish step1.
-- **You can skip this step if you don't verify your attestation response from google APIs.
-Or you can also validate the SSL certificate chain by yourself.
+- **You can skip this step if you don't verify your attestation response from google APIs (I feel like this step is kind of like https validation.
+It probabily means man-in-the-middle attacks are allowed if you do not check the response.).
+Of course you can also validate the SSL certificate chain by yourself.
 Google highly recommends you to check your JWS statement.**
-- **What "Android Device Verification API" dose is only checking the JWS certificates and the signature, its response has nothing to do with the Android environments in which your apps run.
-(The JSON payload)**
+- **What "Android Device Verification API" dose is only checking JWS certificates and signatures.
+Its response (JSON payload) has nothing to do with the Android environments in which your app run.**
-- I make my app call this API until daily queries exceeds the quota limit .
-Then I verify the JWS certificates and the signature by myself.
+- I have this app call google Android Device Verification API until daily API queries exceed the quota limit.
+Then, instead of google server, the JWS response will be verified by devices.
 Here is a sample [AttestationAsyncTask].

 >Follow these steps to verify the origin of the JWS message:
 >1.
 Extract the SSL certificate chain from the JWS message.